core-wg/coral/draft-ietf-core-coral.md

 An agent MUST NOT reissue an unsafe request (e.g., a PUT or POST) unless it actually intends to perform that operation again.

+## Designing interactions in an Open World

+CoRAL can be used to build both open world systems ("if something is not said, it may or may not be true") and closed world systems ("if something is not said, it is not true").
+In constrained environments (and the web in general), partial representations are often used for efficiency.
+For example, a device can query another for particular statements using a yet to be defined FETCH version of CoRAL.

+It is expected that some tools
+(e.g., server or agent libraries) require that TBD
+To support such cases, it is convenient to build applications on open world assumptions.

 # Binary Format {#binary}